Electron100/butane/docs/getting-started.md

 Substitute another backend instead of "sqlite" as desired ("pg" for PostgreSQL).
-This will apply throughout this guide, we'll assume sqlite, but pg can be used instead.
+This will apply throughout this guide, we'll assume SQLite, but Postgres can be used instead.

 A word on error-handling: for simplicity, this example unwraps errors to panic on failure.
 In a real program, you would of course handle